Search this site

 • Connected to a fixture that spread the current evenly through the brass blocks.

-Figure 10 shows the resistive portion of the spectra.
-The data recorded with the even current distribution were close to the nominal value for the shunt.
+Figure 11 shows the resistive portion of the spectra.
+The data recorded with the even current distribution was close to the nominal value for the shunt.
 The data with the other connections had errors as large as 4%.

-The fixture we used is presented in Figure 11.
+The fixture we used is seen in Figure 12.
 We used four copper plates to spread the current through the brass blocks.

 4 terminal measurements on shunt